 - The known neuromorphological and endocrine correlates of chronic stress

-- Removal of the RE stops these reactions
+- Removing the RE prevents these reactions6

-- Nucleus rhomboide (RH)
+- Rhomboid nucleus (RH)

 -